-Meanwhile, place the coconut oil, almond butter, maple syrup, spices, salt and baking soda in a mixing bowl and beat with a handheld electric whisk until well combined (if you don't have one, use an egg-beater or whisk the mixture very thoroughly).
+- Meanwhile, place the coconut oil, almond butter, maple syrup, spices, salt and baking soda in a mixing bowl and beat with a handheld electric whisk until well combined (if you don't have one, use an egg-beater, food processor or just whisk the mixture very thoroughly).

 - Beat the set flax egg through the almond butter mixture before folding in the arrowroot and almond, oat and buckwheat flours.

 - Wrap the dough in cling film and refrigerate for at least 2 hours.

 - Preheat the oven to 180°C. Roll out the dough between 2 pieces of baking paper to about 1/2 cm thick.
 Cut out gingerbread men shapes with a cookie cutter and transfer them with a spatula to baking trays lined with non-stick paper, leaving about an inch between each cookie.
 Place the trays in the freezer for 5 minutes to set the cookie shapes and prevent spreading.

 - Bake for 10 minutes.
 Remove from oven and allow to sit and firm up on the trays for 5-10 minutes before transferring to a cooling rack.
 Decorate as you wish and devour!